- This event is over. However, time travel possible through our Audio & Video!

 Opera highlights include Norma in Bellini’s Norma for RAM Vocal Faculty Opera Scenes; Santuzza in Mascagni’s Cavalleria Rusticana for Hampstead Garden Opera (nominee: Best Opera Production, Off West End Theatre Awards) and for London’s Italian Cultural Institute, and Tatyana in Tchaikovsky’s Eugene Onegin for Cambridge University.
 In recital, highlights include performances of Slavic song at the Aldeburgh Festival and Schubert lieder with pianist James Cheung for the Oxford Lieder Festival.

 Nina received her MA from the Royal Academy of Music in 2018, where she was awarded Distinction and the Grabowsky Connell Prize.
 During her studies Nina was a Josephine Baker Trust Artist and a prizewinner in the Joan Chissell Schumann Lieder Prize.
-She has trained with English National Opera, with Lyric Opera Studio Weimar and with the Glyndebourne Opera Academy.
+She has trained with the English National Opera, with the Lyric Opera Studio Weimar and with the Glyndebourne Opera Academy.
 Previously Nina read Music at Gonville and Caius College, Cambridge, where she was awarded first class honours and the Sir Rudolph Peters’ Prize for Music.

 The Endellion String Quartet